Satwik290896/Emotional_AI_Chatbot/README.md

 TrainDataTrim.csv - file with our custom dataset of 200 sentences with emotion labels, trimmed to get RealTrainData.csv and RealTestData.csv

 ## Labelled Context Datasets - Training
 - Goto "LabelledContextTraining" folder.
-In this folder, the training happens on only the "Labelled Context Datasets"
+In this folder, the training happens on only the "Labelled Context Datasets."
+The training dataset has 100 examples, and the test dataset has 30.
 - Run "mainSecondatch2.py".
 In this, training is Context/Theme dependent.
 -- Training happens on "TrainDTS.csv".
 Training is perfoemed using model "LSTM +Dropout" and no skip connections.
 Here, is a training plot(one such run) for this experiment.
 We get Emoji Accuracy in the range of 45%-50%
 <img width="886" height="500" alt="lstm_cell" src="https://user-images.githubusercontent.com/16485542/167322865-c1646cdf-1629-46f0-a36d-ec49c901f282.png">